sudar/dotfiles/README.md

 This command will create symbolic references in the home directory.
 If the config files exists already, then they are not overwritten.

-It will also download files from contrib/ folder of git source for git autocomplete and git prompt

 Make sure you replace my name with your name in the `git/gitconfig` file.

 ### Importing Custom iTerm2 Profile